-Dawn Scher Thomae, Collections Manager, Anthropology, Milwaukee Public Museum
+Dawn Scher Thomae, Curator of Collections, Anthropology, Milwaukee Public Museum

 Beyond the Navajo code talkers little has been written about American Indian participation in WWII.
 Few authors have explored the motivation for their involvement, especially given their tenuous relationship with the U.S. government.
 Find out why American Indians joined this war in such great numbers and whether the stereotype of the war-like American Indian had any validity.

 Docent Tour - Tribute to Survival exhibit, American Indian War and Peace Traditions

 February 10, 2015 - The Milwaukee Public Museum and Sustainability: Teaching by Example

 Ellen Censky, Ph.D., Senior Vice President and Academic Dean, Milwaukee Public Museum

 A confluence of factors has brought environmental sustainability to the forefront of people’s minds, from the consequences of unchecked energy and water consumption to the effects of climate change.
 Learn about the environmental impacts that are affecting our planet, and how the 133-year-old Milwaukee Public Museum is making an effort to become more sustainable.

 Docent Tour - Extinction and Endangered Species, Rainforest and World Sustainability Issues

 March 10, 2015 - Paving the Way to Crossroads of Civilization

 Carter Lupton, Head of Anthropology and History, Curator of Ancient History, Milwaukee Public Museum